igorfaria/CSSTool/README.md

 To use the through browser you need to navigate to domain.com/tests/ :D

-For using the command line, you need a to have PHP installed and execute the file *show_source.php* passing the parameter *f=tests/filename.php*.
+For using the command line, you need a to have PHP installed and execute the file *show_source.php* passing the parameter *f=filename.php*.

 Example:

 ```
-php show_source.php f=tests/filename.php
+php show_source.php f=filename.php
 ```